devchallenges-io/curriculum/3-javascript/1-javascript/11-js-scope-closures.md

 ---
 seo:
-  title: "Master JavaScript Closures and Scope: Write Efficient Code"
+  title: "JavaScript Closures and Scope: Write Efficient Code"
   description: "Master JavaScript scope and closures to write efficient, bug-free code.
 Learn global, local, and block scopes with real-world examples."
 faqs:
   - What is the global scope in JavaScript?